Study-Unit Description

 DEPARTMENT International Relations

-DESCRIPTION This study-unit aims to provide students with an introductory yet comprehensive understanding of the economic factors and structures shaping contemporary armed conflicts.
-Major themes addressed by this unit include the theoretical paradigms on the relationship between war and the economy (such as Mercantilism, Marxism and Liberalism), the debate on so-called new wars, the notion of a 'war economy', the 'greed vs. grievance' controversy, the 'security-development nexus', and economic forms of warfare.
+DESCRIPTION This study-unit focuses on the intersection between economics and organised violence.
+It aims to provide students with an introductory yet comprehensive understanding of how economic factors shape (inter-state and intra-state) armed conflicts.
+While wars have been seen as a “continuation of politics by other means” (v.
+Clausewitz), they also-and increasingly—have important economic dimensions, including economic causes, motivations, strategies and consequences.
+Major themes addressed by this unit include the theoretical paradigms on the relationship between war and the economy (such as Mercantilism, Marxism and Liberalism), the relationship between war and the economy in the state-building process (in Europe) and inter-state rivalries, the notion of a 'war economy', the economic agendas in civil wars, the 'security-development nexus', the role of natural resources in wars, the costs of armed conflicts, and economic forms of warfare.

 Using a number of case studies, both contemporary and past, the study unit will:

-- Provide an overview of economic factors in war;
+- Provide an overview of the economic dimensions of wars;

-- Examine the various facets of 'war economies' in contemporary armed conflicts;
+- Examine the various facets of 'war economies' in (pasts and contemporary) armed conflicts;

 - Examine the relationships between security and development;

-- Discuss the role of natural resources in armed conflicts;
+- Discuss the role of natural resources (such as oil) in armed conflicts;

-- Discuss the use of economic tools in war;
+- Discuss the use of economic tools (such as sanctions) in wars;

 - To give students a good understanding of the relevance and nature of economic factors in armed conflicts and conflict resolution;